 Three hours lecture; three credits.
-It is recommended that the student complete Survey of Psychology 210, or Psychology 201-202.
+It is recommended that the student complete Survey of Psychology 210 or Psychology 201-202 prior to enrolling in this course.
 The study of the biological, intellectual, emotional, personality, and social factors affecting the psychological development of the individual from conception throughout the life span.
 This course may be used to fulfill teacher certification requirements.